farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 Behavior overriding is also unsafe.
 It's easy to slip up and cause different behaviors depending on what type the object is used as.
 For example, `PaymentType cc = new CreditCard()` might behave differently than `CreditCard cc = new CreditCard()`.

 All of these result in un-advertised expectations and systems that are difficult to understand.
-Object Inheritance makes good behavior extension complex.
+Class inheritance enables interchangable behaviors, but it's challenging to get right.

 ## Interfaces